Forehead (Brow) Lift

 Brow lifts are also one of the most popular procedures requested by male patients.
 As a man, you probably have naturally lower set eyebrows from youth.
 In your case, Dr. Capek wants to ensure that a brow lift procedure is tailored specifically to maintain a masculine look while refreshing a heavy, tired appearance.
 In men, she often has to accommodate a receding hairline, thin hair or male-pattern baldness by modifying where incisions are placed and what part of the brow is lifted.
 The results can be very rejuvenating and natural looking, often combined with a blepharoplasty or eyelid lift.

 After Your Procedure

-You will probably notice immediately that the areas around your eyes and brow looks more open and refreshed.
+Your eyes and brow may look more open and refreshed following the procedure.
 As you heal, this change makes you look more rested, cheerful and alert.